Cat's killing prompts fresh calls to curb increasingly 'daring' coyotes | CBC News

 "The presence of coyotes is important to maintain a healthy ecosystem and to keep the rodent population low and at a healthy rate.
 It is not advisable, nor effective, to remove them as it generally results in another coyote or group of coyotes re-occupying the area shortly thereafter," said Chapman.

-Lesley Sampson, founding executive director of Coyote Watch Canada, wants cities to do better at learning to live with coyotes.
+The founding executive director of Coyote Watch Canada, a non-profit that works on a "non-lethal, sustainable" human-coyote relationship, wants cities to do better at learning to live with coyotes.

-"Coyotes passing through a neighborhood is not an indication that they're behaving inappropriately," said Sampson.
+"Coyotes passing through a neighborhood is not an indication that they're behaving inappropriately," said Lesley Sampson.

-The animals do not pose a serious risk to humans, even if they've become habituated to eating from compost bins and other sources of food in a residential area, said Sampson.
+The animals do not pose a serious risk to humans, even if they've become habituated to eating from compost bins and other sources of food in a residential area, she said.

 Sampson's biggest critique is when municipalities resort to trapping and killing coyotes without, in her opinion, doing enough on the ground to educate and support residents to avoid creating conditions that attract coyotes in the first place.